-(Note: Examples and demos for HTML canvas graphics, three.js, and WebGL are html files, which can be opened in a web browser.
-Many of the html programs use images.
-In certain browsers, the three.js and WebGL programs that use images will not work when the html files are loaded from a local hard drive.
-That is, they will fail in some web browsers when run from the source or demo folder in the web site download of this book.
-The programs should work OK when loaded from a web server.)
+(Note: Examples and demos for HTML canvas graphics, three.js, WebGL, and WebGPU are html files, which can be opened in a web browser.
+To see the source code, you can open the file in a plain text editor, or you can open it in a Web browser and use the browser's "View Source" command.
+Many of the html programs load graphical models and other files.
+In most browsers, the programs that use such resources will not work when the html files are loaded from a local hard drive.
+That is, they will fail in those web browsers when run from the source or demo folder in the web site download of this book.
+The programs should work OK when loaded through a web server.
+It is possible to run a web server locally.
+It might be possible to configure your web browser to use resources from local files, but it is generally not recommended to browse the web with that setting.)